dfg129/lamarckiandreams/copy/about.md

-*Fear is a whetstone for the knife of knowledge*
+Fear is but a whetstone upon which the knife of knowledge draws sharp.